 At a Buskers festival I had recently attended, I noticed that every performer was using a Bluetooth clip-on mic or headset.

 Bluetooth microphone example: Hey Mic!

 You can purchase the Hey Mic! directly from their online store at a 10% discount by using the promo code mynewmicrophone

 The Hey Mic! (pictured above) is one example of a Bluetooth microphone.
 This miniature microphone is compatible with any Bluetooth device and offers up to 65 feet of range.

 Note that, while Bluetooth microphones are an excellent idea, the technology isn't quite perfect just yet (the audio industry is always behind on technology).
 That being said, the Hey Mic has decent reviews and works largely how we'd expect a Bluetooth mic to work.

 If we want to use a professional microphone via Bluetooth, there are XLR-Bluetooth adapters/transmitters on the market.

-It’s critical for us to assume that these transmitters do not supply any DC bias voltage or phantom power to our microphones unless noted so (I have not found any on the market that do).
+We must assume that these transmitters do not supply any DC bias voltage or phantom power to our microphones unless noted so (I have not found any on the market that do).
 Therefore, using passive dynamic mics is the safest bet when connecting an XLR mic to a Bluetooth microphone transmitter.

-Connecting Directly Via TRRS Headphone Jack
+Connecting An External Microphone To A Smartphone Directly Via TRRS Headphone Jack

 Using the jack of a smartphone is perhaps the most obvious method of connecting an external microphone.